McAroney/playlistmaker/README.md

 Under the search bar, a playlist view is generated.
 Small icons that show the genre of the added track and its respected title
 To the top right-hand side an **X** icon appears that deletes the respected track from the playlist.

+### Playlist Editor

+User can view, rename and delete individual playlists.

 I made a short video describing the functionality [here]https://youtu.be/4CWTQ4_czcE)